 PhysioExTM 10.0 Laboratory Simulations in Physiology will be the backbone of our lab activities in this online class.
 There are several ways you can purchase this resource.

-Option1: Visit https://register.pearsoncmg.com/reg/buy/buy1.jsp?productID=741511 (Links to an external site.) and pay \$29.99 for virtual access to the product.
+Option1: Visit https://register.pearsoncmg.com/reg/buy/buy1.jsp?productID=741511 and pay \$34.99 for virtual access to the product.